 - Bluetooth: allows you to use the Bluetooth features available when Bluetooth is activated.
 When the Bluetooth is deactivated, you cannot send or receive information via Bluetooth.
-To save battery life or in situations where Bluetooth use is prohibited, you can turn off the Bluetooth wireless technology headset. - Discoverable: allows your phone to wirelessly transmit its phone name and status, when activated.
+To save battery life or in situations where Bluetooth use is prohibited, you can turn off the Bluetooth headset. - Discoverable: allows your phone to wirelessly transmit its phone name and status, when activated.
 This can be useful if you are attempting to connect additional Bluetooth devices.
 Allowing your phone to promote its visibility can pose a security risk and incite unauthorized connection.
-Highlight Discoverable and press the Select soft key or the () key to toggle On/Off. - My Devices: provides a list of Bluetooth wireless technology devices discovered by your handset. - 1.
+This feature should be paired with a Bluetooth security option.
+Highlight the option (On/Off) and press the Select soft key or the (or key.

+- My Devices: provides a list of Bluetooth devices discovered by your handset. - 1.
 From the Bluetooth menu, select My Devices. - 2.
-To search for the Bluetooth device(s), select Search For New Device. - 3.
-Connecting to a Bluetooth device from the Device list, select the device.

-4. Enter the PIN for the device.
+To search for the Bluetooth device(s), select Search For New Device. - A list is provided for all Bluetooth enabled devices in range of your phone.
+Highlight the device you wish to to pair with and press ox. - Enter the PIN for the device.
 If connecting to a Bluetooth wireless device, consult your Bluetooth device user manual for your assigned PIN.
-If connecting to another handset, enter the same userdefined PIN on both handsets.

-- Note: The first time you try to pair with a handset, you and the owner of the other handset must enter the same PIN.
+If connecting to another handset, enter the same userdefined PIN on both handsets. - Note: The first time you try to pair with a handset, you and the owner of the other handset must enter the same PIN.
 Once the handsets are paired, you will not need to use the PIN again. - 5.
-Press the Pair soft key or press (). - If you are unable to pair with the device a popup appears in the display.
-Press the Yes soft key to retry. - My Bluetooth Info: shows information and settings your phone uses to communicate with other Bluetooth devices. - Device Name: allows your phone to identify itself using the name entered into this text field, when your phone's Bluetooth visibility is turned On.
-This name can be altered by selecting the pre-existing text and selecting a new text string in its place.
-This feature should be paired with a Bluetooth security option.
+Press the Pair soft key or press OK. - If you are unable to pair with the device a popup appears in the display.
+Press the Yes soft key to retry.

-- 1. Press c to erase the previous name. - Use the phone's keypads to enter a new name.
-The default input entry method is Abc, where the initial character is Uppercase and each consecutive character in that same word is left as lowercase text. - Press the Option → Save soft key or press () to save the new name. - Device Address: shows your phone's Bluetooth address. - Bluetooth H/W Version: shows your phone's hardware version. - Bluetooth S/W Version: shows your phone's Bluetooth software version. - Remote SIM Mode: allows you to toggle a remote SIM Mode On or Off.
-When set to On, the remote SIM mode allows the Bluetooth phone car kit to access the contact information stored on the SIM card. - Search for New Device: allows your phone to search for other, visible Bluetooth devices.
+- My Bluetooth Info: shows information and settings your phone uses to communicate with other Bluetooth devices. - Device Name: allows your phone to identify itself using the name entered into this text field, when your phone's Bluetooth visibility is turned On.
+This name can be altered by selecting the pre-existing text and typing a new name in its place.
+This feature should be paired with a Bluetooth security option. - 1.
+Press $(\underline{r}{5})$ to erase the previous name. - Use the phone's keypads to enter a new name.
+The default input entry method is Abc, where the initial character is Uppercase and each consecutive character in that same word is left as lowercase text. - Press the Option → Save soft key or press or to save the new name. - Device Address: shows your phone's Bluetooth address. - Bluetooth H/W Version: shows your phone's hardware version. - Bluetooth S/W Version: shows your phone's Bluetooth software version. - Remote SIM Mode: allows you to toggle a remote SIM Mode on/off. - Search for New Device: allows your phone to search for other, visible Bluetooth devices.
 Allows you to select one of the Bluetooth devices to connect with your phone.